 Just like with each of our households, the costs to operate your Parish go up each year, whether it be the costs of electricity and utilities, maintenance and repairs, sanctuary supplies, salaries, food, office supplies, etc.

 Therefore, we respectfully ask Parishioners who are able, to consider making even a small increase to your Sunday offering each year.
 That will help your Parish immensely to meet its annual fixed costs.
 Whatever amount you can afford is deeply appreciated by your Parish.

 Thank you for your continued generosity and support of Saint Dominic Parish!

 You can also make a one-time or recurring donation via Canada Helps.
-Just click the red ‘Donate’ button at the top right.
+Just click the red ‘Donate’ button at the top right of any page.